nchandhi/ncwadeployment/WealthAdvisor/README.md

 >Legal Notice: This is a pre-release and preview solution and therefore may not work correctly.
 Certain features may be missing or disabled.
 Microsoft may change or update this pre-release and preview solution at any time.

-# Build your copilot Solution Accelerator
+# Build your own copilot Solution Accelerator

 MENU: [**USER STORY**](#user-story) \| [**QUICK DEPLOY**](#quick-deploy)  \| [**SUPPORTING DOCUMENTS**](#supporting-documents) \|
 [**CUSTOMER TRUTH**](#customer-truth)